sgul-genetics-centre-bioinformatics/NGS-workshop_CSG_16-01-2026/NGS_workshop.md

 sample1_results.html --json sample1_results.json --report_title sample1_results
 ```

-To view the generated .HTML report navigate to the HTML file in File Explorer and then open with an internet browser

-If this command doesn't work, you can navigate to the sample1_results.html file through your Windows environment and open the file with a browser (Google Chrome, Mozilla Firefox, etc...)
+To view the generated .HTML report navigate to the sample1_results.html file through your Windows environment and open the file with a browser (Google Chrome, Mozilla Firefox, etc...)

 #### Alternative way of visualising the quality control of the reads with [FASTQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)
 An alternative way of visualising the quality of our sequence fastq data is with fastqc.
 This tool will not
 perform any trimming or any other data processing.
 It will simply create a quality report in HTML format for the raw and the filtered reads.